 If a company does this, they are not taking your security seriously and are being negligent with your information.
 There is no excuse for this bad practice.
 If a website has ever e-mailed you your plaintext password (rather than asking you to reset it) or asked for your password (or part of it) over the phone, they are storing your password in plain text and do not deserve your business until they improve their security practices.
 A website called Plain Text Offenders is devoted to calling out websites that are negligent in this regard.

 You also have a responsibility, for your own security, to make sure your password isn't easy to guess.
 Passwords like "charlie", "password", "P@$$w0rd!" or even the one used earlier "myVerySecurePassword" are easily-guessable choices.
-We'll cover choosing and re-using (or rather, not re-using) passwords in the next part of this two-part post.
+We'll cover choosing and re-using (or rather, not re-using) passwords in the next part of this multi-part post.

 Note: I have not covered topics like salting/peppering hashes, hashing multiple times, or mentioned a wider variety of hash functions to keep this article as accessible as possible to as wide an audience as possible.
 If you think I've missed something vital, please let me know and I'll get to it as soon as I can.